Welcome to Factory.

 What's the best option for public transport?

-If you don’t mind walking a little further the popular 192 bus route and Heaton Chapel Train Station are also an option.
+If you don’t mind walking a little further the popular 192 bus route is close enough and the nearest train station is Heaton Chapel.